List of The Office (American TV series) characters: Hidetoshi Hasagawa

 Hidetoshi "Hide" Hasagawa (Hidetoshi Imura) is a Japanese warehouse dock worker.
 He is first seen in the first-season episode "Basketball", and is subsequently introduced to the camera crew by Darryl in the sixth-season episode "Happy Hour".

-Hide claims that he was once a heart surgeon from Japan, and he boasts that he was "the best" due to his steady hands.
-He performed surgery for a Yakuza boss, who needed a new heart.
+Hide claims that he was once a heart surgeon in Japan, and he boasts that he was "the best" due to his steady hands.
+He performed surgery for a yakuza boss, who needed a new heart.
 However, the Yakuza boss died during the operation.
 Hide fled from the Yakuza, hid in a fishing boat, and escaped to America, where Darryl hired him and "save[d his] life".
-Hide later reveals that he killed the Yakuza boss on purpose.
+Hide later reveals that he killed the yakuza boss on purpose.

 In "Body Language", with Dwight's help, he applies for Sabre's minority executive training program, but he loses the position to Kelly.

-In "Lotto," Hide is one of the warehouse employees who share a million-dollar winning lottery ticket.
+In "Lotto", Hide is one of the warehouse employees who share a million-dollar winning lottery ticket.
 Triumphant, he immediately quits his job.
 Glum, Darryl hires new warehouse staff to replace those who quit, and he jealously wonders how the former warehouse staff will invest their winnings.
 Darryl muses that Hide will use his money to make a drink for Asian homosexuals.

 In "Free Family Portrait Studio", Hide and Glenn lose their winnings after their energy drink investment fails, and they beg Darryl for their former jobs.
 In the season 9 episode "The Target", Hide makes a brief appearance impatiently watching and ridiculing Pam as she paints her warehouse mural.